|The "Invincibles" winning the Premiership in 2004|

 GK: Pat Jennings (N.Ireland)

-Considered among the greatest goalkeeper of all-time.
+Pat Jennings is considered among the greatest goalkeeper of all-time.
 The prime of his career was spent with both Tottenham Hotspurs and Arsenal.
 In 1973 the Football Writers' Association named him as its footballer of the year.
 Three years later he won PFA's version of the award – he was the first goalkeeper to receive this accolade, and to this date remains only one of two, along with Peter Shilton.
 He earned 119 caps for Northern Ireland and went to two WC Finals.

 The peak of Seaman's career was during his period as Arsenal and England goalkeeper in the 1990s and early 2000s.
 At Arsenal, he won three league championships (1991, 1998, 2002), four FA Cups (1993, 1998, 2002, 2003), the League Cup in 1993 and the European Cup Winners Cup in 1994.
 He also played in the 1998 and 2002 World Cups, and Euro 96 and Euro 2000, and is England's second-most capped goalkeeper with 75 caps.